narula/narula.github.io/_posts/2026-09-07-liquid-hack.md

 Every functionary checks these two things, and both of these checks passed, because in the peg-out transactions the whitehat hacker was burning the fabricated L-BTC they created above.
-The withdrawal was to an authorized PAK owned by a service called [Sideswap](https://sideswap.io/), which proxies Liquid withdrawals for users who don't have a PAK.
+The withdrawal was to an authorized PAK owned by a service called [SideSwap](https://sideswap.io/), which proxies Liquid withdrawals for users who don't have a PAK.

-## Sideswap
+## SideSwap

-Unfortunately, Sideswap didn't seem to implement any guardrails or brakes beyond "this was valid and signed appropriately by the functionaries" and didn't seem to notice or care that they received almost all the BTC in Liquid.
+Unfortunately, SideSwap didn't seem to implement any guardrails or brakes beyond "this was valid and signed appropriately by the functionaries" and didn't seem to notice or care that they received almost all the BTC in Liquid.
 So they happily further transferred the